-The DD Comprehensive Waiver is designed to support persons with an intellectual/developmental disability to live more independently in their homes and communities and to provide a variety of services that promote community living and integration, including a self-directed option and traditional agency-based service models.
+The DD Community Support Waiver is designed to support individuals with an intellectual/developmental disability to continue to live independently in the community (usually with family) by providing a variety of services that promote community living and integration, including a self-directed option and traditional agency-based service models.

-Objectives: 1) provide individuals choice between ICF/ID institutional care and comprehensive community based care in a cost effective manner; 2) maintain and improve a community based system of care that diverts individuals from institutional care; 3) maintain and improve community based care so it is comprehensive enough to support individuals who transition from institutions; and 4) provide individuals choice and flexibility within a community based system of care.
+Objectives: 1) provide individuals choice between ICF/ID institutional care and comprehensive community based care in a cost effective manner; 2) maintain and improve a community based system of care that diverts individuals from institutional care and residential care; 3) maintain and improve community based care so it is sufficient to support individuals living with family members; and 4) provide individuals choice and flexibility within a community based system of care.